Tyre Safety Awareness with the WI (Women’s Institute)

 Outcomes

-Increased confidence in daily vehicle checks and safe tyre choices
+Increased confidence in conducting daily vehicle checks

 Feedback